devOpifex/leprechaun/README.md

-This effectively generates code within the package to run a shiny application within a package: leprechaun _does not_ become a dependence to your project.
+This effectively generates code within the package to run a shiny application within a package: leprechaun _does not_ become a dependency to your project.